ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment

 The evolution of the other standardisation parameter is also interesting.
-For the linear stretch standardisation in Fig.~\ref{fig:beta_evol}, we notice that $\alpha$ slightly shifts towards higher values for higher mass hosts.
-That is a direct consequence of the non-linearity of the stretch-magnitude relation presented in \drpaper{Ginolin et al. (2024a)} and already discussed in their Section~4.
-Since high-mass hosts favor low-stretch SNe~Ia (e.g., \drpaper{Ginolin et al. 2024a}, \citealt{Rigault_2020,Nicolas_2021}) and since these have a stronger stretch-magnitude relation than higher stretch SNe~Ia, assuming a unique $\alpha$ leads to an increase of the apparent linear coefficient.
+For the linear stretch standardisation in Fig.~\ref{fig:beta_evol}, we note that $\alpha$ slightly shifts towards higher values for higher-mass hosts.
+This is a direct consequence of the non-linearity of the stretch-magnitude relation presented in \cite{Ginolin_2024a}, and was discussed in their Section~4.
+Since high-mass hosts favour low-stretch SNe~Ia (e.g \citealt{Ginolin_2024a, Rigault_2020,Nicolas_2021}) and since these have a stronger stretch-magnitude relation than higher-stretch SNe~Ia, a unique $\alpha$ leads to an increase in the apparent linear coefficient.
 A detailed modelling of this effect is ongoing and will be the subject of a future publication.

-The evolution of the offset term $M_0$ is also of interest.
-Despite leaving $\beta$ free, and while accounting for a colour step per mass bin, the offset term significantly varies with host mass, implying that the mass step is not absorbed by the other terms, as suggested by e.g. \cite{Roman_2018,Rigault_2020, Kelsey_2023}.
-Interestingly, the $M_0$-$\log(M_\star/M_\odot)$ relation does appear linear in Fig.~\ref{fig:beta_evol} and Fig.~\ref{fig:beta_evol_broken}, with \prov{$M_0=(-0.082\pm0.017)\times\log(M_\star/M_\odot)+(0.55\pm0.17)$}.

-Finally, when accounting for the non-linearity of the stretch-magnitude relation is accounted for (which was clearly demonstrated ($>14\sigma$) in \drpaper{Ginolin et al. (2024a)}, the colour step seems stable and independent of the host mass near $\gamma\sim0.1$, even while allowing for the magnitude offset per bin of mass to change, which absorbs part of the environmental dependencies.
+We now focus on the evolution of the offset term $M_0$.
+Although $\beta$ was left free and we accounted for a colour step per mass bin, the offset term significantly varied with host mass.
+This implies that the mass step is not absorbed by the other terms, as suggested for instance by \cite{Roman_2018,Rigault_2020, Kelsey_2023}.
+Interestingly, the $M_0$-$\log(M_\star/M_\odot)$ relation does appear to be linear in Fig.~\ref{fig:beta_evol} and Fig.~\ref{fig:beta_evol_broken}, with $M_0=(-0.012\pm0.018)\times\log(M_\star/M_\odot)+(0.54\pm0.18)$.
+Finally, when the non-linearity of the stretch-magnitude relation is accounted for (which was clearly demonstrated ($>14\sigma$) in \citealt{Ginolin_2024a}), the colour step seems to be stable and independent of the host mass near $\gamma\sim0.1$, even when we allowed a change in the magnitude offset per bin of mass, which absorbs part of the environmental dependences.

-We show a different perspective of this analysis in Fig.~\ref{fig:beta_evol_color}, where we invert the roles played by local colour and host mass: we split the sample in \prov{6} equally populated bins of local environmental colour (2~kpc radius $(g-z)$), while fitting for a mass step per bin.
-Doing so, $\beta$ does not vary significantly, with $\beta=(-0.16\pm0.20) \times (g-z)+(3.26\pm0.22)$, and the slope is only $0.8\sigma$ away from zero.
+We show a different perspective of this analysis in Fig.~\ref{fig:beta_evol_color}, where we invert the roles played by local colour and host mass.
+We split the sample into six equally populated bins of local environmental colour (2~kpc radius $(g-z)$) while fitting for a mass step per bin.
+In this case, $\beta$ does not vary significantly, with $\beta=(-0.16\pm0.20) \times (g-z)+(3.26\pm0.22)$, and the slope is only $0.8\sigma$ away from zero.